The Spiritual Centre.co.uk

 8) Hormones – Willow Bark, Catkins, and Leaves contain various ingredients and vitamins that will help stabilise hormones.
 Catkins are extremely high in vitamin C. The leaves contain iron, zinc, and others.
 Adjust ingredients for maximum benefit.
 Add hot water and allow to brew.
 Drink in moderate quantities.

-9) Immune System – Willow leaves & catkins contain a high quantity of vitamin C, bark contains salicin, and roots contain zinc and iron; there is no part of willow that cannot be digested in moderation.
-It is a living salad suitable for any palate and to be consumed in moderation.
+9) Willow leaves & catkins contain a high quantity of vitamin C, bark contains salicin, and roots contain zinc and iron.
+There is no part of willow that cannot be digested in moderation.
+Any palate can enjoy this living salad when consumed in moderation.
 It can provide a boost to a weak immune system.

 10) Menstrual Cramps – Willow bark and leaves dried and shredded can be added to a hot drink or taken as an elixir.
 Will relieve sudden cramps or heavy cramps.